 Determining what counts as R&D, and what does not, is not always straightforward.
 Our team of qualified chartered tax advisers and sector specialists are expert and always happy to help.
-With our specialist technical firepower on your side, you can be confident your claim is fully maximised and protected from risk.
+With our specialist technical firepower on your side, you can be confident your claim is protected from risk.

 Have a question for our team?